 Henry VIII’s aggressive foreign policy took locally raised militia abroad to fight alongside specialist mercenaries.

 In 1544 at least 38,000 men went to France, then the largest ever English expeditionary force.
-In the same period Henry deployed 5,500 men along the borders and in southern Scotland during the ‘Rough Wooing’ (1543–50) – Henry VIII’s attempt to force the marriage of his son Edward to the infant Mary, Queen of Scots.
+In the same period Henry deployed 5,500 men along the borders and in southern Scotland during the wars of the ‘Rough Wooing’ (1543–50) – Henry VIII’s attempt to force the marriage of his son Edward to the infant Mary, Queen of Scots, and to break the Auld Alliance between France and Scotland.
 Though neither venture proved successful, they provided valuable tactical experience with siege artillery, in logistics, and in combined operations between army and navy.

 By 1547, English forces were slowly equipping with new personal firearms, which could be operated by less sturdy men (and after briefer training) than longbow archers.
 Bronze and wrought-iron artillery was commonplace, and a few cast-iron pieces were appearing on land and in warships.